Skip to content

 });

-By default, you can open the Dashboard by visiting the url http://localhost:xxx/cap.
+By default, you can access the Dashboard at the URL http://localhost:xxx/cap.

 Dashboard Configuration